QuantEcon/python-lecture-sandpit.myst/lectures/lagrangian_lqdp.md

 ## Overview

-This lecture describes a Lagrangian formulation of an infinite horizon undiscounted dynamic programming problem (i.e., an  optimal linear regulator).
+This lecture describes a Lagrangian formulation of an infinite horizon undiscounted dynamic programming problem, also called an  optimal linear regulator problem.

 The formulation